roelschr/advent-of-code-with-chatGPT/README.md

 The puzzle should be easily solved by a begginer.
 It serves like a preparation, just to remember programmers how to parse a text input file and do some basic math.

 Only part two requires the use of a data structure (list).
 But chatGPT chose a verbose and complex solution even for part one.
-Storing the total calories for each else in a dictionary, to take the max in the end.
+Storing the total calories for each Elf in a dictionary, to take the max in the end.

 Anyway, I'm interested in getting the correct answer, so this blew my mind.
 THIS IS AWESOME!